 - 2-3 Colors of Veggies

-- A Healthy Fat – avocado, nuts, seeds
+- A Healthy Fat – seeds, avocado, nuts

 - Flavor – dressing, fermented foods, herbs, spices

 Need some Buddha bowl ideas?
-Check my Pinterest for some great links!
+Check my post on Buddha for some great links!
 But some of my favorite include vegan sushi salad with rice, nori rice seasoning, pickled ginger, baked tofu, veggies, and avocado; burrito bowl with rice, beans, greens, roasted fajita veggies, salsa, and guacamole.

 Use those scraps!